Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 # Dackage's SM64 LiveSplit AutoSplitter

 Wanting to add the ability to use course labels, I looked into making my autosplitter version.
 This is
-	functionally very similiar to aglab2's "LiveSplit.SuperMario64.asl" autosplitter and is what I built off of
+	functionally very similiar to aglab2's "LiveSplit.SuperMario64.asl" autosplitter and is what I built off of.
 - https://github.com/aglab2/LiveSplitAutoSplitters

 Main Features